GUO-Liping/learn-Git/gitCommands.md

 $ git rm c.txt     # delete old file c.txt
 $ git mv c.txt changeNameC.txt		# change file name "c.txt" to "changeNameC.txt"
 $ git commit
+$ git commit -m "this is first commit for README.md"
 ```

 Or, prepare and create the commit in one step: